Poonam0311/employeemanagementapp/README.md

 Voila!
 Your EMS app is running!

 PS: I haven't tested it on mobile device due to some reasons.
-But
+But don't worry you always have browser.

 Please refer my other project https://github.com/Poonam0311/employeemanagement that serves the APIS for this app.